tpatterson1996/lcc-metadata-manual/contacts.md

   * You can enter your LCC data manager as the “author”.
 You do not need to use individual names and can create a generic data manager for your LCC, but this is up to the individual LCC.

 * Enter a “publisher.”
-In most cases it will be the LCC \(best management practice\).
+In most cases, it will be the LCC \(best management practice\).

 * Enter the LCC Network Data Steward as a “pointOfContact” \(required\).